-The Acer Predator Z35 is a massive 35″ ultrawide display equipped with NVIDIA G-SYNC and ULMB technologies as well as a rapid 144Hz (200Hz OC) refresh rate for a smooth and immersive gameplay experience.
+The Acer Predator Z35 is a massive 35″ ultrawide display, equipped with NVIDIA G-SYNC and ULMB technologies, as well as a fast 144Hz (200Hz OC) refresh rate for smooth and immersive gameplay experiences.

 The monitor is based on a VA panel with true 8-bit color depth and 100% sRGB gamut for vibrant and rich colors.

-While VA panels have the best contrast ratio out of the three, they have the worst response time speed performance which we’ll get into later.
+While VA panels have the best contrast ratio out of the three, they usually have the worst response time speed performance, which we’ll get into later.

 Moving on, the 2560×1080 UWHD resolution is fairly low for the giant 35″ screen of the Acer Predator Z35 monitor.
 Consequently, this results in a poor pixel density of 79 pixels per inch.